top of page

-In our first two Compliance Series articles, we looked at why compliance failures in private security often go far beyond paperwork, and how Lorica Marketplace is designed to solve them.
+In our first two Compliance Series articles, we looked at why compliance failures in private security often go far beyond paperwork, and how Lorica is designed to solve them.
 Compliance issues don’t just create fines or license problems; they create lawsuits, insurance disputes, and reputational damage that can end contracts overnight.
-Lorica Marketplace addresses these risks by embedding verification and oversight into every external engagement.
+Lorica addresses these risks by embedding verification and oversight into every external engagement.

-How Lorica Compliance-as-a-Service Will Work
+How Lorica Codex Will Work

 Profiles for every professional.
 Each employee will have a Lorica profile containing their licenses, training history, and certifications.
 Managers will see real-time status updates and receive alerts when renewals are due.
 The profile replaces the manual spreadsheet with an auditable, continuously updated record.